 Some stains have strong, clearly defined edges.
 Usually, they are surfactant or enzymatic.
 They cling to the fibres, the moment the substance gets spilt, and keep their shape.
 However, there are a few exceptions.
 Grass, for example, leaves a vibrant smear on the carpet.

-Particulate stains tend to merge with the fabric since the spot consists of different elements from multiple sizes and masses.
+Particulate stains tend to merge with the fabric since the spot consists of different elements of multiple sizes and masses.

 The shape of the edges of the oxidisable stains varies depending on the chemical profile of the substance.